i-tozer/i-tozer/README.md

 I'm a full-stack developer & smart contract auditor.

-I program in Golang, Solidity, Rust, JavaScript, and occasionally in Python.
+I program in Solidity, Python, JavaScript, Rust, and Golang.

 I like to use the following [5-step](https://www.youtube.com/watch?v=hhuaVsOAMFc) approach:
 1) Evaluate, Simplify, and Refine Requirements